apache/incubator-taverna-site/content/contact/index.md

            specific language governing permissions and limitations
            under the License.

-You can contact and participate in the Apache Taverna community through the mailing lists.
+You can contact and participate in the Apache Taverna community through the <strong>mailing lists</strong>.

 The mailing lists are public.
 We suggest that all Taverna users join the <em>users@taverna</em> list – this allows us to notify you of any critical issues or upcoming changes and allows you to have